Created by Ian Hamilton

 Or she might not.

-Oh, she sounds interesting enough, with a long list of quirky character traits that, sopmehow, never quite gel.
+Oh, she sounds interesting enough, with a long list of endearing, quirky or otherwise intriguing character traits that, somehow, never quite gel.
+It’s almost like she was market-tested and this is what they figured would sell:

 She makes a point of drinking instant coffee.
 Check.